run-ai/docs/docs/Researcher/scheduling/fractions.md

 A single GPU has a significant amount of memory.
 Ranging from a couple of gigabytes in older generations and up to 80GB per GPU in the later models of the latest NVIDIA GPU technology.
 A single GPU also has a vast amount of computing power.

-This amount of memory and vast computing power is important for processing large amounts of data, such as in training deep learning models.
+This amount of memory and computing power is important for processing large amounts of data, such as in training deep learning models.
 However, there are quite a few applications that do not need this power.
 Examples can be inference workloads and the model-creation phase.
 It would thus be convenient if we could __divide up a GPU__ between various workloads, thus achieving better GPU utilization.

 This article describes two complementary technologies that allow the division of GPU and how to use them with Run:AI: